 LEPTIS MAGNA (“Great City”), Libya.
 130 km from Tripoli, it was originally a Phoenician trading port from about 700 BC and prospered for nearly 1000 years before Vandal invasions and sandstorms brought its downfall.
 In its heyday during the reign of Libyan Emperor Septimius Severus (145-203 AD, born in Leptis Magna, emperor from 185-203, died in York England), it was second only to Rome and housed over 100,000 people.
 It was abandoned in the seventh century and was buried under layers of sand until excavated in the early 20th century.
 Only 30% has been excavated – the rest lies under 10-20 feet of sand.

-The site is one of the most spectacular and unspoiled Roman ruins in the Mediterranean The most impressive for me was the forum and the spectacular Cipollino marble columns (“onion-stone”), quarried on the Greek island of Euboea, It has a white-green base, with thick wavy green ribs.
+The site is one of the most spectacular and unspoiled Roman ruins in the Mediterranean The most impressive for me was the forum and the spectacular Cipollino (“onion-stone”) marble columns, quarried on the Greek island of Euboea, It has a white-green base, with thick wavy green ribs.
 It was principally used for column shafts, but not often for sculpture as it did not carve well.

 Arch of Septimius Severus (most inscriptions have been replaced but it is still very impressive.
 It was a symbol of the property of the ancient town in the second century.
 Hadrian’s Baths.
 A huge bath where the sandstone walls are covered with a layer of clay, then marble to make them waterproof.
 The toilet was large with marble benches, and running water.

-Collonaded Street.
-Leading from the area of the baths and the Mermaid Temple to the port, the 400 metre long street was flanked by including a racecourse measuring 1,500 feet in length and 20 m wide, it was lined by 150 Cipollino marble columns on each side.
-Only one is still standing, the rest lie broken and lying all over the place.
-Forum.
-Easily the most spectacular and complete forums I have ever seen, it is 6000 m2, with 73 Cipollino columns topped by a course of 73 Medusa heads on arches.
-The huge sandstone walls surrounding the forum are basically intact.
+Collonaded Street.400-metre-long street leads 150 Cipollino marble columns on each side.
+Only one is still standing, the rest are broken and lying all over.
+A Forum.
+Easily the most spectacular and complete forum I have ever seen, it is 6000 m2, with 73 Cipollino columns topped by a course of 73 Medusa heads on arches.
+The huge sandstone walls surrounding the forum are intact.

 SABRATHA.
 WHS dating to 500 BC.
-The 175 AD Theatre has a large forty-three-meter stage, and held 5,000 spectators.
-Also baths, temples, and the spectacular amphitheater which housed up to 10,000 spectators.
+The 175 AD Theatre has a large forty-three-meter stage and holds 5,000 spectators.
+Also baths, temples, and the spectacular amphitheatre housed up to 10,000 spectators.
 City damaged in the fourth-century earthquake.
 Rebuilt to become one of the most popular tourist attractions in Libya today.

-Arch of Marcus Aurelius Tripoli.
+Arch of Marcus Aurelius, Tripoli.
 By the later 2nd century AD, Oea was conquered by the Romans who included it in their province of Africa.
-It was built in 165 AD to their emperor, Marcus Aurelius, but also to Lucius Verus, the emperor’s adoptive brother, to commemorate his victories during the Roman-Parthian War of 161-166 AD.
+It was built in 165 AD to their emperor, Marcus Aurelius, and to Lucius Verus, the emperor’s adoptive brother, to commemorate his victories during the Roman-Parthian War of 161-166 AD.

 It is Tripoli’s most impressive ancient monument at the intersection of the city’s main streets and the exact centre of the Roman city.
 Marcus Aurelius is riding triumphantly in his chariot.
 At various times in its history, it has been incorporated into a Roman forum, a storehouse, stables, a shop, a public house, and a cinema.
 The base of the arch is now 10 feet below street level.